zxbodya/router1/readme.md

     //  - router - router istance
     //
     //
-    // should return object with following methods:
-    //  - load() - returns promise which can resolve as:
-    //    - true: handler can hanle this request, and has loaded data required for rendering
+    // should return an Observable wich emits value when state is ready to be rendered,
+    // or when handler does not support that request:
-    //    - false: handler can not redner this state - for example data not found or next matcher route handler should be used
+    //  - false: if handler can not redner this state - for example data not found
+    //       or next matcher route handler should be used
+    //  - state handler, when data was loaded and can be rendered, object with methods
     //     - render() - render state, and returns Observable of rendering results
     //     - hashChange({pathname, search, hash, state})
     //          method would be called when location hash was changed after rendring (not triggered on first render)
     //     - onBeforeUnload()
     //          callback, that would be called before transition from state or user trying to close the page
-    //       should return message text to be displayed in confirm dialogue, or empty string when no confirmation is required },
+    //          should return message text to be displayed in confirm dialogue,
+    //          or empty string when no confirmation is required
+    //
+  },
 });
 ```